 In the left navigation, go to Meetings > Conference Bridges.

-Select a Dedicated audio conferencing phone number from the list, and at the top of the page, click Edit.
-It is only possible to change the languages of Dedicated audio conferencing numbers.
+Select a Dedicated audio conferencing phone number from the list, and at the top of the page, select Edit.
+It's only possible to change the languages of Dedicated audio conferencing numbers.
 The Edit option is only shown when a Dedicated audio conferencing number is selected.

 In the pane on the right, choose the default language you want and any alternate languages.

 The default and alternate languages that are supported are listed.
 The order in which you select them in the lists will be the order of the languages presented to callers.

 To see the list of supported languages for Audio Conferencing, see Audio Conferencing supported languages.

 Languages can be set for dedicated but not for shared phone numbers.

 To see a list of countries/regions in which Audio Conferencing in Microsoft 365 or Office 365 using Microsoft as the provider is available, see Phone numbers for Audio Conferencing.

 See the Microsoft Teams PowerShell reference for more information.